JavaScript-Universe/Discord-Bot-Templates/ValidMelvin-Getting_Started/README.md

 ## Making your first (or second, ot third and whatever) command
 - So there are many ways to make a command with Discord.js.
 This will be the easiest way and without a command handler.
 I will make many folders with different types of command examples so you can see the difference between a command without a command handler and with, but for now we shall be fine without as we don't want this to get too complex.
 - We will use an even, which will be fired whenever a message was sent, this event will check if the message starts with our command, if not, the client will just ignore it.
 It's also called the `on message` event.
-Insert this above your `client.login` function: `client.on('message', msg => {
+Insert this above your `client.login` function: `client.on('message', message => {
   if (message.content === 'hello') {
    message.channel.send("Hi" + message.author);
   }